 Today's big buzz words are 'social media' and there are a crop of companies popping up that promise to help you 'the marketer' with advice and business returns.
 As far as I can tell the only decent specialist out there are a company called 'We Are Social' as they have a raft of social media awards from the leading digital awarding panels.

-'We are Social' is a new kind of agency that combines an understanding of social media with digital, PR, and marketing that is entirely focused on innovative, creative and effective social media marketing communications.
-Their award wins are all the more promising as the agency has only been going since 2008.
-Social class themselves as a conversations agency but as we know, conversations between people are nothing new, they help to define what it means to be human.
+'We are Social' is a new kind of agency that combines an understanding of social media with Digital, PR, and Marketing that is entirely focused on innovative, creative and effective social media marketing communications.
+Their awards list is massive which is especially amazing considering the agency has only been going 6 years.
+We Are Social class themselves as a conversations agency but as we know, conversations between people are nothing new – they have just refined it in the digital sphere.

-I'm totally happy to end this article with an agency that is as good, if not better than the one that it began with, making a nice set of bookends so to speak (quite lucky considering this article is alphabetical).
+I'm totally happy to almost end this article with an agency that is as good as the one that it began with, making a nice set of bookends so to speak (quite lucky considering this article is alphabetical).

-Weiden & Kennedy are simply a superb creatively-led agency, their integrated advertising and marketing campaigns are ones that we all know, from the multi-award winning Honda 'Power of Dreams' concepts (Campaign Magazine awarded Wieden + Kennedy London 'Campaign of the Decade' for it) to the hilarious series of adverts for Cravendale Milk or the campaigns for Nike, Nokia and Lurpak.
+Weiden & Kennedy are simply a superb creatively-led agency, their integrated advertising and marketing campaigns are ones that we all know, from the multi-award winning Honda 'Power of Dreams' and 'Cog' concepts (Campaign Magazine awarded Wieden + Kennedy London 'Campaign of the Decade' for it) to the hilarious series of adverts for Cravendale Milk, the 'Just Do It' campaigns for Nike, the tiny dancing horse for Three.

 W+K are the world's only independent full-service, creatively driven global advertising agency, they turn brands into stronger brands by making them represent a meaningful emotional feeling, a brand can gain fans and not just consumers.
 They believe the powerful brands become leaders, not followers – reinventing themselves as fast (or often faster) than their consumers.
 The most effective brands are provocative – they change people’s minds and disrupt the market place, changing consumer culture.